 Yes.
 You can define precisely what each group of users can do and what they can see.
 For any given type of information, you can indicate who has full access, view-only access, or no access.
 You can read more on how we support permissions in our knowledge base.

 No. DevResults is web-based, so it can be used from any computer without installing anything.
 No special software or hardware is required.

 DevResults is optimized for Google Chrome, which is the fastest browser available today.
 We’ve built much of DevResults on Google’s framework, Angular, so using Chrome will definitely make for the best possible experience.
 With that said, you can also use Firefox, IE 9+, and/or Safari.

 As with any web-based application, you need to connect to the internet to use DevResults.
 Since most of our users are in hard-to-reach places with slow connections, we’ve gone out of our way to make DevResults fast and lightweight.
 If you can use web apps like Facebook or Gmail from where you are, you can use DevResults.

 You can hide the image-rich mapping features when you’re not using them, which makes it even faster.

 All of your changes are continuously auto-saved, so you don’t have to worry about getting cut off and losing a lot of work.

 Yes.
-The user interface is currently available in Arabic, Burmese, Chinese, French, Nepalese, Portuguese, Russian, Spanish, and Ukrainian.
+The user interface is currently available in Arabic, Burmese, Chinese, Dutch, French, Nepalese, Portuguese, Russian, Spanish, and Ukrainian.
 We'll be happy to add other languages upon request.